chef/chef-web-docs/content/ctl_chef.md

 `-P`, `--policy`

 :   Create a Policyfile in the cookbook instead of a Berksfile.
-Default
     value: enabled.

 `-h`, `--help`